Recording a Payment

 To edit a payment:

-1. 1 Find the payment in the Invoice Activity section.
+1. 1 Open the invoice and scroll to the Invoice Activity section.

-3. 3 Make your changes and click Update Payment.
+3. 3 Make your changes to the payment details.

 Frequently Asked Questions

 Yes.
-Each payment is logged separately in the Invoice Activity.
-The amount field will always show the remaining balance.
+Each payment is logged as a separate entry in the Invoice Activity.
+When you click Record Payment again, the amount field will show only the remaining balance, making it easy to record the next installment.

 You can edit or remove the payment from the Invoice Activity section.
-Click View to edit, or Remove to delete it and start again.
+Click View to open the payment and make corrections, or click Remove to delete it entirely and record a new payment with the correct details.

 What's Next?